Freeze-Thaw action is responsible for a lot of external damage to masonry and concrete in areas where the temperature regularly drops below zero.

 Freeze Thaw is a mechanical weathering process where water penetrates the concrete or masonry then repeated freezing and thawing force the breakup the concrete or masonry as the ice expands in the cracks.

 The process is sometimes also called “Frost Shattering”.

 How does Freeze-Thaw Action Work on Concrete or Masonry

-Most masonry, be it bricks, blocks or stone, has tiny fissures (cracks) in its composition.
+Most concrete or masonry, be it bricks, blocks or stone, have tiny fissures (cracks) in their composition.